-Residency Classification for Fee Purposes (In-State, Out-of-State) All individuals are classified as in-state or out-of-state for purposes of paying tuition and fees.
+Residency Classification for Fee Purposes (In-State, Out-of-State)

+All individuals are classified as in-state or out-of-state for purposes of paying tuition and fees.
+Montana residency requirements are outlined in the MUS Regents Policy 940.1.
 Students not initially classified as Montana residents who wish to have their residency status reviewed should contact the Registrar.
-Determination of residency status is based upon information provided on the Board of Regents Residency Questionnaire.
+Determination of residency status is based upon information provided on the Board of Regents Residency Questionnaire and applicable documentation.
 Contact the UMW Registrar's Office for the MUS Regents Residency Policy and the Residency Questionnaire.

-Residency Requirement for Degrees
+Residency Academic Requirement for Degrees

 To earn a degree from UMW, students must complete a minimum amount of coursework as enrolled students on the UMW campus.
-Students must satisfactorily complete the equivalent of one academic year or two semesters of full-time on-campus study (32 semester credits minimum) to earn a bachelor's degree at UMW.
-Students pursuing an associate degree at UMW must successfully complete a minimum of 16 semester credits of on-campus coursework.
+Students must satisfactorily complete the equivalent of one academic year or two semesters of full-time on-campus study (32 semester credits minimum) to earn a Bachelor's degree at UMW.
+Students pursuing an Associate degree at UMW must successfully complete a minimum of 16 semester credits of on-campus coursework.
 However, students must satisfactorily complete all courses required for a degree and complete minimum residency requirements, whichever is greater.
-A minimum of 20 of the last 32 credits toward the bachelor's degree must be in residence.
+A minimum of 20 of the last 32 credits toward the Bachelor's degree must be in residence.
 The last semester, 12 credits minimum of work to satisfy requirements for any degree must be in residence.
-A minimum of 12 credits earned and attendance for the full semester are necessary to establish a semester of residence (see page 29).
+A minimum of 12 credits earned and attendance for the full semester are necessary to establish a semester of residence.
+Academic Residency Requirement \(page 29):